Many people come to the city to enjoy SeaWorld’s exhibits and shows or the world-famous San Diego Zoo, but there is much

 This is an area of about 16 city blocks with a major shopping mall anchoring one corner.

 You can start your walk at the Westfield Horton Plaza mall.
 The mall itself is a destination for shoppers and gawkers alike due to its unique architecture.

-Right outside the mall, there is a small park with a nice fountain and statues for the San Diego founding fathers.
+Right outside the mall, there is a small park with a nice fountain and statues of the San Diego founding fathers.

 The quarter streets are named by letters and numbers.
 You can explore any of the streets, but the main thoroughfare is 5th avenue.
 This street is the longest stretch and has the most shops, restaurants, and nightclubs.